Skip to Site Header Skip to Main Content Skip to Footer

 Sometimes, achieving a good night's sleep feels impossible.
 Luckily, there are various natural remedies for sleep in the form of beverages.

-As you can see, several drinks promote sleep by containing compounds such as tryptophan and melatonin.
+As you can see, several drinks promote healthy sleep by containing compounds such as tryptophan and melatonin.
 Others work by easing pain and discomfort in the evening, resulting in better quality sleep.

 As a general guideline, limiting your fluid intake at least two hours before bedtime is recommended.